TimTwigg/Assignment3/README.md

         - would need another index rework [`done`]
         - achieved with file.seek [`done`]
     - conjunctive processing [`done`]
-    - tiered indeces
+    - tiered indeces?
         - extra segmented for each token to make it easy to find the best n pages for each token
     - streamline index file loading [`done`]
     - add document similarity checking to indexing?
-    - initally ignore stop words in query
+    - initally ignore stop words in query [`done`]
-        - go back and use them if we don't have enough results without them
+        - go back and use them if we don't have enough results without them [`done`]
     - thresholding
         - lecture 19
     - sort posting lists by importance for that term and then read only the first x postings?